cfritsch5/shelffaux/docs/README.md

 The personal library visualization site

 ### Description
 People are increasingly moving to digital books, however what we keep on our bookshelves says a lot about who we are and have been a longstanding aesthetic piece in many rooms.
-Shelffaux introduces a way to visually recreate the home library in poster form or for interactive digital display.
+Shelffaux introduces a way to visually recreate the home library as an interactive digital display.

 There are several library and book review and management sites, GoodReads being a primary example, however none of the available sites offer a visually appealing way to display your books, and they are no replacement for the interest that a bookshelf holds.